John Lone: Career

 Due to the lack of roles in Hollywood for people of East Asian descent at the time, Lone was often left to play minor parts on television.
-Lone was with the Asian American theatre organization East West Players for ten years before Mako offered him a role as an Asian emigrant trying to assimilate in David Henry Hwang's first play FOB.
+Lone was with the East West Players, an Asian-American theatre organization, for 10 years before Mako offered him a role as an Asian emigrant trying to assimilate in David Henry Hwang's first play FOB.
 Lone starred alongside Tzi Ma and his performance garnered him an Obie Award in 1981.

-While in New York City he was discovered by the talent agent Jadin Wong, who helped him to launch his career.
-One of his earliest roles was as the cook in the film King Kong.
+One of his early film roles was as the cook in King Kong.
 His first major role in films was as the title character in Iceman.
 In 1985, John Lone played the gang leader Joey Tai in Michael Cimino's Year of the Dragon, for which he was nominated the Golden Globe Award for Best Supporting Actor.

 Impressed by Lone's performance, Cimino recommended Lone to his longtime friend Bernardo Bertolucci, who was casting for The Last Emperor.
 Bertolucci met Lone while casting in Los Angeles and chose him as Puyi at first sight.
 Lone portrayed Puyi at different stages of his life, from an 18-year-old to a man in his sixties.
 In preparation for his role, he visited China to study the body language of the elderly.
 He was nominated for a Golden Globe Award for Best Actor in a Motion Picture - Drama at the 45th Golden Globe Awards in 1988 for his performance.
-He and Chen presented the Academy Award for Best Documentary Short Film at the 1988 Academy Awards.
+He and Joan Chen presented the Academy Award for Best Documentary Short Film at the 1988 Academy Awards.

 In 1987, David Henry Hwang and John Dexter were casting for Hwang's play M. Butterfly.
-Hwang knew of Lone's Peking opera training, and thought of him for the part of Song Liling, an opera singer.
+Hwang knew of Lone's Peking opera training and thought of him for the part of Song Liling, an opera singer.
 He sent him a copy of the script, but Lone was too busy to respond.
 In 1991, David Cronenberg prepared to direct the film adaptation of M. Butterfly, and invited Lone to play Song Liling.
 After a three-hour meeting with Cronenberg, Lone agreed to play Song.
 Lone did his own singing for the film.

 In the 1995 film The Hunted, Lone played assassin Kinjo alongside Christopher Lambert.
-Further international film appearances included the role of corrupt Hong Kong cop Ricky Tan in Rush Hour 2 (2001) and the antagonist Shiwan Khan in The Shadow (1994).
+Other international film appearances included the role of corrupt Hong Kong cop Ricky Tan in Rush Hour 2 (2001) and the antagonist Shiwan Khan in The Shadow (1994).

 Lone's focus then shifted to the Chinese market.
 He played the Qianlong Emperor in the 30-episode television drama series Qianlong and the Fragrant Concubine (乾隆与香妃) in 2004.
 He also appeared in the title role of Kangxi Emperor, in Records of Kangxi's Travel Incognito (1998–2007), a Chinese television series about the Manchu-ruling Qing Empire monarch.

-His last film role was 2007's War, co-starring Jet Li and Jason Statham.
+His most recent film role was 2007's War, co-starring Jet Li and Jason Statham.